johannilsson/bakery/README.md

 A page can either be an Article or a HTML document.

-Articles are identified by their `.md` extension.
-A HTML page is identified by it's `.html` extension.
+Articles are identified by the `.md` extension.
+A HTML page is identified by the `.html` extension.
 Articles are processed with Markdown, HTML pages are not.

-A page usually starts with a YAML frontmatter which is defined at the top by three leading dashes and ends likewise.
+A page can start with a YAML frontmatter which is defined at the top by three leading dashes and ends likewise.
 Any data defined here is passed to the page when rendered.